Doctor of Psychology, Educational Leadership and Health and Wellness Psychology Specializations

 Debra chose online schooling not just because of her obviously busy schedule, but also because she needed to be available to her husband.
 "My husband was diagnosed with heart problems and dementia.
 I did not want to spend too much time away from him - I had become his caregiver."

+Though her husband passed away in 2011, Debra's goals have not wavered.
 Three degrees and several years of working with dementia patients sparked a mission in Debra to "develop tools for caregivers of dementia residents.
 These tools will identify the learning styles and remaining abilities of dementia patients so that activities of daily living can be enriching learning experiences.
 This will help the dementia patient stay as independent as possible with dignity for as long as possible."

-The Doctor of Psychology, Educational Leadership and Health and Wellness Psychology Specialization is certainly the right path for Debra as it will give her the training she needs in memory and learning, and working with adults and seniors, to make a real impact on dementia patient care.
+The Doctor of Psychology, Educational Leadership and Health and Wellness Psychology specializations are certainly the right path for Debra as it will give her the training she needs in memory and learning, and working with adults and seniors, to make a real impact on dementia patient care.
 But Debra is not waiting until she graduates to start making a difference.
 "I have developed the 'Learning Styles Inventory Tool' for caregivers of dementia residents and family members.
 We are currently in the pilot states of testing this approach for advanced dementia care.
 I utilized the information and training from my Master of Arts in Teaching and Learning with Technology to produce this program which assesses non-verbal learning styles so that care, learning, and relearning can be offered in the preferred learning style of the resident or loved one."
 The next step is to perfect and build upon this research with the training she receives in her doctoral program.

 Debra is clearly an example of the incredible accomplishments that can come from hard work and determination, but it is not just success that Debra is after - it's also fulfillment.
 "Finishing your goals and moving ahead with your dreams can bring great inner peace and joy."